Baerthe/dads-mmo-lab/HOWTO-WINDOWS-WSL2.md

 **Important:**
 - Use a simple lowercase username with no spaces (example: `deck` or `dad`)
 - The password won't show as you type — that is normal!
-- Remember this password — you will need it when the installer asks for `sudo` permission
+- Remember this password — the installer will ask for it when it needs admin permission

 ---

-### Step 5 — Verify WSL2 is Working
+### Step 5 — Verify WSL2 is Running

 In PowerShell (not the Ubuntu window), run: